If there is only one thing that you will read about hiring contractors, make this page that thing!

-In this article I will give you all the inside tips, that seasoned general contractors use to hire subcontractors for their projects.
+In this article I will give you all the insider tips that seasoned general contractors use to hire subcontractors for their projects.

-Some of these tips you may already know, but I'm sure many of them will be of great use to you.
+Some of these tips you may already know, but I'm sure many of them will be of great use to you, especially if you like to save thousands of dollars and protect yourself from being scammed by a contractor.
+Is that you?

-1. How to Find the Cream of the Crop Contractor?
+1. How to Find the Best Remodeling Contractor?

 There's plenty of contractors for you to call, no matter what type of project you are considering.
 I like to use contractors who have good clean honest working history.
 What does that mean?
 I check on them with the Better Business Bureau and Department of Consumer Protections.
 The BBB has a website where you can type in a company name and get information about how many customer complaints are filed, how many complaints have been resolved, and how many have not been resolved.
 The Department of Consumer Protections also has complaint histories on businesses, but in Connecticut you have to call them.